cloud-1400-project/project/README.md

 3. Handling authentication internal calls (GRPC)

 The product micro-service works in a simple way:
-1. It returns the list of products to the end user through an API call.
+1. It returns the list of the products to the an authenticated user through an API call.
 2. It lets the order micro-service know whether a product is available -or even is valid-.
 (GRPC)

 The order micro-service, which you'll implement, serves a simple purpose; it manages a cart.
 It's noteworthy that finalizing the transaction will be left unimplemented as it is beyond the course, and purpose of this project.
 Here is what this micro-service should do:
 1. Let the user add an item to their cart, accounting for the availability of that item by checking with the product micro-service.
 2. let the user modify their cart. (increasing/decreasing the quantity of an item or deleting them all together)

-It's worth mentioning that you can just keep everything in the memory; you don't need to use a database, but it might be considered a bonus point.
+It's worth mentioning that you can just keep everything in the memory; you aren't required to use a database, but it might be considered a bonus point.

+### Notes
+You need to fork the [Master Repo]() and apply necessary changes to it, in addition to adding your order-service repository as a submodule.
+This forked master repository should contain all the necessary files, and configurations for bringing up all the components of the system.

 ---
 <a id="p2"></a>
 ## Phase 2
 ---
-Now that everything is implemented, all you have to is to containerize your service by writing a Dockerfile, and then complete the given yaml configuration to fully bring up the system.
-Just as it is with the rest of components of this system, you need to apply memory usage, and cpu usage limits to your service.
+Now that everything is implemented, all you have to do is to containerize your service by writing a Dockerfile, and then complete the given yaml configuration -the one in your forked master repository- to fully bring up the system.
+Just as it is with the rest of the components of this system, you need to apply memory usage, and cpu usage limits to your service.
 You can find the base Go image [here](https://hub.docker.com/_/golang/).

 ---